Project Enquiry

 By Aaron Williams

 Starting a new project for your clients can often be a dishevelled process.
 Deciding which grid systems, colour palettes, typographical styles etc that you are going to use for your initial mockups can change dramatically between projects.
 The variety is inevitable and definitely a positive thing as we can continually progress our design style (hopefully getting that little bit better as a designer every time).
-But this process can become time-consuming and as per the old adage, time is money.
+But this process can become time-consuming and as per the old adage, time is money – so organised web design is crucial.

 So what I want to share with you in this post are some of the techniques and resources I use to make the process as smooth as possible.
 There are enough variables that have to be considered per design that worrying about the basics should be the least of your worries.